jalleng/resume/resume.md

 **PROJECTS**

  - [mytravelmap.herokuapp.com](https://mytravelmap.herokuapp.com) - 2015 A travel log for past and future
    adventures.
-Along with pair programming the main structure of our application, I utilized the cloudinary API  to integrate cloud storage of photos.
+I utilized the cloudinary API  to integrate cloud storage of photos.

 **EXPERIENCE**